Vice President for Conservation Programs

-Sarah Laskin serves as the Vice President for National Advocacy at the National Wildlife Federation, directing the organization’s work to engage the public and policymakers in the cause of conservation.
-Laskin is an accomplished leader and facilitator with over 20 years of experience working with nonprofit organizations on global programs in conservation, science, public engagement, and storytelling.
+Sarah Laskin serves as the Vice President for Conservation Programs at the National Wildlife Federation, leading the organization’s work to implement regional and international programs in the cause of conservation and to integrate these with national program work.
+Laskin is an accomplished leader and facilitator with over 28 years of experience working with nonprofit organizations on global programs in conservation, science, public engagement, and storytelling.

-Laskin has a master’s degree from Duke University's Nicholas School of the Environment and a bachelor’s degree from Harvard.
-Her passion for and commitment to protecting wildlife and reconnecting people to a conservation stewardship ethic grew out of a six-week visit to Kenya when she was 17.
+Laskin is a graduate of Duke University's Nicholas School of the Environment and Harvard College.
+Her passion for and commitment to protecting wildlife and reconnecting people to a conservation stewardship ethic grew out of a visit to Kenya when she was 17.

 A new storymap connects the dots between extreme weather and climate change and illustrates the harm these disasters inflict on communities and wildlife.Learn More